What’s the best bank to open a savings account?

 While you can deposit cash and pay bills at any BPI branch, there are transactions you can do only at the branch where you opened your account.

-To find nearby branches, use BPI’s online branch locator.
-Simply enter your city, town, or province in the Search field.
-You may also use Google Maps—enter “BPI [city/town/province]” and the search engine will show BPI branches within your area.
+To find nearby branches, you may use Google Maps—enter “BPI [city/town/province],” and the search engine will show BPI branches within your area.

 What if a BPI branch near my workplace is more accessible? you wonder.
 Well, you’d better make sure to keep your job for long.
-If you tend to hop from job to job, it’s better to have your branch of account near your home.
+If you tend to hop from job to job, having your branch of account near your home is better.

-If you often move house, your safest bet is a BPI branch located in an accessible mall.
+If you often move house, your safest bet is a BPI branch in an accessible mall.